gsoft-inc/wl-squide/docs/guides/use-environment-variables.md

 # Use environment variables

+!!!warning
+Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) guide.
+!!!

 Environment variables are incredibly useful when working with **multiple environments**, such as `dev`, `staging`, and `production`, by **decoupling configuration from** the **code**.
 This allows to change an application's behavior without modifying the code itself.
 A common example is the URLs of dedicated API services, where each environment uses a different URL.

 In webpack, environment variables are typically passed from the CLI to the application code using the [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) and accessed through `process.env`, e.g. `process.env.BASE_API_URL`.

-While accessing environment variables from `process.env` works, dealing with JavaScript global scope has a few downsides:
+While accessing environment variables from `process.env` works, it has a few downsides:

 - **It's not ideal for testing**.
-Code under test that expects an environment variable to be accessible from `process.env` will fail if the value is not mocked or defined.
-- **It's not well-suited for Storybook**.
-Story code that expects an environment variable to be accessible from `process.env` will fail if the value is not defined.
+Tests relying on global variables can inadvertently affect other tests, introducing potential issues that affect test reliability, maintainability, and isolation.
 - **It complicates** [module development in isolation](./develop-a-module-in-isolation.md).
 A modular application [shell](./develop-a-module-in-isolation.md#create-a-shell-package) often makes requests to multiple endpoints, which vary depending on the environment.
 These endpoints require environment variables to define their URLs.
 When developing modules in isolation, modules should not provide these environment variables to the shell.
-Instead, the shell library should manage these environment variables.
+Instead, to **improve DX**, the shell library should **manage** these **environment variables internally**.

 To replace `process.env`, Squide provides the [EnvironmentVariablesPlugin](../reference/env-vars/getEnvironmentVariablesPlugin.md).
 This plugin acts as a registry and integrates with the [Runtime API](../reference/runtime/runtime-class.md), allowing modules to register and retrieve environment variables.